benui-dev/notgdc-site/README.md

 ### Site Visuals

-* [ ] Make new Jekyll system use layout from 2020
+* [ ] Update CSS so it's not a nightmare to get center-aligned buttons (see all the empty divs being used to force center-alignment
-* [ ] Change 2020 theme to use locally-hosted fonts instead of Google
+* [ ] Change theme to use locally-hosted fonts instead of Google
   * [x] Download font convert to woff
   * [ ] Update CSS
 * [ ] Make sure layout works on mobile
 * [ ] Clean up some of the layout stuff from 2020 (see default.md)
+  * [ ] Work out what's going on with the Bootstrap column layout thing.
+  * [ ] It's kind of gross adding center-aligned buttons stuff
   * [ ] Center-aligning buttons
 * [ ] Do pass on page speed optimization https://pagespeed.web.dev/report?url=https%3A%2F%2Fnotgdc.io%2F
 * [ ] Twitch embed